 Select the unwanted content in the list.

-When viewing the content on the page you can click the X button located in the upper-right corner next to the Edit button.
-This method expires the content by setting the visibility end date and time to the current date and time.
+When viewing the content on the page you can click X. This method expires the content by setting the visibility end date and time to the current date and time.

 When you use this method for published content, it immediately stops displaying on the site after you publish the change.